nottoseethesun/vibrashank/README.md

 By "front-end" is meant code that either runs on the web browser, or runs on the server as a server-side rendering operation.

+# Installation

+## Pre-requisites

+If  you are not already set up with lein and clojure, you will need to do the following:

+1. Install the latest version of the Java JDK (not the SE or JRE).
+There is no generic link to the latest JDK, in a mark of lack of usability for developers, but here is [the download page for Java JDK 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
+1. Install [lein](http://leiningen.org) in your preferred way, such as `brew install lein`.

+## Installation and Running of this Project

+`git clone git@github.com:christopherbalz/vibrashank.git`
+`lein figwheel`

+## Extra Info

+See the `lein` commands available for this environment at: https://github.com/reagent-project/reagent-template

+# Running

+This builds and runs:
+`lein figwheel`

+For more refined commands, see the `lein` commands available for this environment at: https://github.com/reagent-project/reagent-template

 # Links

+* Live Demo (currently not much, as this is a w.i.p.): http://glacial-tundra-2891.herokuapp.com/
 * Chat: https://gitter.im/christopherbalz/vibrashank
 * Wiki (same as link on right): https://github.com/christopherbalz/vibrashank/wiki
 * Website: http://christopherbalz.github.io/vibrashank/